Gray Family of Susan J. Dorey

 Could not find in 1860 census.

-In 1880 lived with wife and son William in Raritan, NJ; worked in woolen mill, son was store clerk.
+In 1880 lived with wife and son William in Raritan Village, Somerset Co., NJ on Farrand Avenue; worked in woolen mill, son was store clerk.
+John and Jane were born Ireland.

 In 1895 lived in Shrewsbury, NJ with wife.

-In 1900 lived on Beach Street in Red Bank/Shrewsbury, NJ with wife; head waiter but unemployed for last 12 months.
+In 1900 lived on Beach Street in Red Bank/Shrewsbury, Monmouth Co., NJ with wife; head waiter but unemployed for last 12 months.
+This census cited his birth year as 1834.
+John and Jane were born Ireland to parents born Ireland.
+Five children born, three living.

-Lived in Red Bank at time of death.
 Died at age 68 in Memorial Hospital, Long Branch of "exhaustion due to old age and general debility."
 Funeral director was his son.
+Lived in Red Bank, NJ at time of death.

 d.
 2-22-1901 Red Bank, NJ